 - Total tranquility: Fire 7 (2019) - Sage Green

 - Pearly white: Fire HD 10 (2019) - White

 - The new coolness: Fire HD 8 Plus (2020) - Slate

 - Portable purple pal: Fire 7 Kids Edition (2019) - Purple

-- Pretty in pink: Fire HD 10 Kids Edition - Pink
+- Blasting blue: Fire HD 10 Kids Edition - Blue

-The deep tones of the Twilight Blue Fire 7 (9th Gen) tablet will immediately put you in a relaxed and comfortable mood.
+The subtle green tones of the Sage Green Fire 7 (9th Gen) tablet will immediately put you in a relaxed and comfortable mood.
 You'll not want to put a case on it (not that you need to, as Fire tablets are pretty durable), but if you do, be sure to pick up one of Amazon's first-party cases to match.